List of Anita Blake: Vampire Hunter characters: Byron

-An English vampire, who was turned at 15, but due to bulking up muscle can pass for 18.
-Anita uses him to feed the ardeur once, as he prefers males to females, although he does deem himself bisexual.
-He was saved by Jean-Claude upon his master being killed by the Harlequin instead of being left to Belle Morte.
-Byron uses endearments like Duckie and Lover towards Anita.
+Byron is an English vampire who was turned at 15 but, due to bulking up (exercising) his musculature, can pass for 18.
+Anita used Byron to feed the ardeur once (since he prefers males to females) although he regards himself to be bisexual.
+Byron was saved by Jean-Claude upon his master being killed by the Harlequin instead of being left to Belle Morte.
+Byron uses endearments such as Duckie and Lover towards Anita.